zapwai/reddit-comment-search/README.md

 A small example is provided in the config file.
 It will take a while to download the threads if you use a larger time period or a popular subreddit.

 (e.g. Downloading /r/Buddhism from Jan 01 2007 to Jan 01 2014 took 10 minutes to pull listings, then 90 minutes to download the reddit threads, and ~5 minutes to search for a string in that set of files.
 This was 400MB of content at nearly 100KB/s, pulling down about 5 threads a second.
 It used 14MB of RAM by the end of the downloading phase, and 25-30MB during the (single-core) search.
 I'm still optimizing the search; Using an index file of dates to open fewer files halved the search time.)

+Update: Ooh... don't use JSON.
+Use JSON::XS.
+(Thanks Devel::NYTProf and Perl Maven!
+The 5 minute search I was crying about is down to 7 seconds.)

 A blank username will search all comments for a string.